Lion’s Mane Recipes: 7 Creations Using This Unique Mushroom

 Preparing Dried Lion’s Mane for Cooking

-Store dried Lion’s Mane away from heat and moisture (the enemies of your dried mushrooms).
-If you place them in an air tight container and store them in the freezer, they will keep well for between six months and a year.
+Store dried lion’s mane mushrooms away from heat and moisture (the enemies of your dried mushrooms).
+If you place them in an airtight container and store them in the freezer, they will stay well for between six months to a year.

 Buying & Using Lion’s Mane Powder